openbsd/xenocara/lib/mesa/docs/vulkan/dispatch.rst

 table for each prefix and each dispatch level (instance, physical device, and device) which is populated using the driver's functions.
-Thanks to our use of weak function pointers (or something roughly equivalent for MSVC), any entrypoints which are not implented will automatically show up as ``NULL`` entries in the table rather than resulting in linking errors.
+Thanks to our use of weak function pointers (or something roughly equivalent for MSVC), any entrypoints which are not implemented will automatically show up as ``NULL`` entries in the table rather than resulting in linking errors.

 The above generates entrypoint tables because, thanks to aliasing and the C